Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 * Footer:
   - The footer is base of different terms to custumors service, FAQs question and social media page.

-## Review page:
+## Review Structure:

+  - Home Navbar.
-  - Custumors opinion and form to add new review.
+  - Custumors opinion and suggestions.
+  - A form for new reviewers and send buttom.
+  - footer.

-## Package page:
+## Package Structure:

+  - Home Navbar.
+  - Descriptions of each package.
+  - Google map for each package location (features to implement).
+  - Footer.

+ ## Contact Structure:

-  -
+  - Home Navbar.

-* Holiday location Google Map.
-* Footer with:
-  - Social Media link: Facebook and Instagram.
-  - Term and Conditions
+  - Contact form with Name, Email and Question field.
-  - FQA, Privacy, Policy
-  - Ordering and Payment
+  - Footer.

+ ## Login Structure:

+  - Features to implement.

 ## Features Left to Implement
 Another feature idea
 -log in with facebook and google account.
 *

-## Technologies Used
+# Technologies Used
 * JQuery:to add events.
 * Bootstrap.
 * CSS.